Gear Diary Starbucks Asks: Venti, Grande, Tall, or Cabernet Sauvignon? photo

 At the six stores that now sell alcohol in Seattle and Portland, Oregon, beer is $5 and glasses of wine are $7 to $9.
 Starbucks is creating the bar menu “so it’s relevant to local taste preferences,” Turner said, declining to name specific brands that the stores will carry.

 Ok, I am admittedly not much of a drinker, but for $5-9 for wine or beer, I’d rather go to a bar.
-On the other hand, Starbucks would be significantly quieter, so for catching up with friends I could see it being successful.
+On the other hand, Starbucks would be significantly quieter, so for catching up with friends, I could see it being successful.
 Still, it comes down to whether enough people purchase alcohol to justify the higher costs for training employees and paying for liquor licenses.
 At least they have some excellent synergy; if you drink too much you won’t have to go far for a stiff cup of coffee!

 If you live near a Starbucks that’s serving alcohol, let us know in the comments what it’s like!
 Can you order your beer through the Starbucks app?
 Do they let you use gift cards?
 Will they spike a Frappucino?
 Inquiring minds want to know!

-Carly has been a gadget fiend for a long time, going back to her first PDA (a Palm M100).
-She quickly went from researching what PDA to buy to following tech news closely and keeping up with the latest and greatest stuff.
-She loves writing about ebooks because they combine her two favorite activities; reading anything and everything, and talking about fun new tech toys.
+Zek has been a gadget fiend for a long time, going back to their first PDA (a Palm M100).
+They quickly went from researching what PDA to buy to following tech news closely and keeping up with the latest and greatest stuff.
+They love writing about ebooks because they combine their two favorite activities; reading anything and everything, and talking about fun new tech toys.
 What could be better?